katta/fakerest/README.md

     $ fakerest

 this will display the instructions on all the command line arguments to use fakerest which looks like

     Usage: fakerest.rb [options]
      -c, --config CONFIG_FILE         Confilg file to load request mappings (required) -p, --port PORT                  Port on which the fakerest to be run.
+Default = 1111 -o, --bind HOSTNAME/IP_ADDR      String specifying the hostname or IP address of the interface to listen on .
+Default = localhost
-Default = 1111 -w, --views VIEWS_FOLDER         Folder path that contains the views.
+     -w, --views VIEWS_FOLDER         Folder path that contains the views.
 Default = <WORKING_DIR>/views -u, --uploads UPLOADS_FOLDER     Folder to which any file uploads to be stored.
-Default = <WORKING_DIR>/uploads -h, --help                       Displays this help message
+Default = <WORKING_DIR>/uploads -h, --help                       Displays help message

 ### Examples

 #### Specifying config file